STARTBODY

 Lesson planning.
 Evelyn Pacanza - ✔️ ✔️ ✔️ ITTT

 What will get in your mind if somebody will tell you about teaching' Isn't it lesson planning' Most of the teachers despise this job, why' Well, the hardwork of thinking in creating your own materials.
 A lot of teachers are struggling in this aspect of the teaching side especially inexperienced.Lesson planning is a skill that is skill that is learned in much the same way as other skills.
 This skill aid the teaching learning process easy.
 Obviously, it takes a lot of thinking and practice to acquire this skill.
 It needs a lot of organizing your thoughts and for the first time doing this stuff is really hard.
 One will encounter a lot of mistakes but as the old adage goes, 'Practice doesn't make perfect; perfect practice makes perfect.'
-A teacher should not give up trying even if we commit...
+A teacher should not give up trying even if...
 [Read more]

 Esl Project-based Learning Lesson Plans